 When is Labor Day 2016?
-And what is the meaning of Labor Day?
-Find out from The Old Farmer’s Almanac!
+Find history of Labor Day, holiday recipes, and ideas from The Old Farmer’s Almanac.

 Always the first Monday in September, Labor Day was the idea of Peter J. Maguire (although recent research has shown that it might have been his brother Matthew’s idea), a labor union leader who in 1882 proposed a celebration honoring the American worker.